missingusername/CDS-Lang/assignment4/readme.md

 # CDS Language Analytics: Assignment #4 - Emotion analysis using pretrained models

 ## Description
-This repository aims to use a pretrained emotion calssifier to process a text dataset (the Game of Thrones script), and extract emotion labels for each line spoken in the show.
+This repository aims to use a pretrained emotion classifier to process a text dataset (the Game of Thrones script), and extract emotion labels for each line spoken in the show.
 This will then be plotted afterwards, showing the emotional distribution across the shows seasons.

 ***This code uses CodeCarbon to monitor the environmental effects of running this code.
 The effects of which can be found in the `out/emissions` folder***